2600hz/monster-ui/docs/handlebars.md

 Any property (class, id, checked, data-something ,etc...) set on the input will be conserved.

 ##### monsterCheckbox
-This helper allows you to generate a pretty checkbox from a simple checkbox.
+This helper allows you to generate a pretty checkbox from a simple checkbox input.

 ```handlebars
 {{#monsterCheckbox}}